 If you use the IUD as emergency contraception, it must be inserted by a healthcare professional within 5 days (120 hours) of you having unprotected sex.
-The UID is 99.9% effective even if inserted on day 5.
-The UID can stay in your body for up to 5 years as a form of long-term protection.
+The IUD is 99.9% effective even if inserted on day 5.
+The IUD can stay in your body for up to 5 years as a form of long-term protection.

 Is emergency contraception safe?

 Yes, women have been using emergency contraception for many years.
 There have been no reports of serious side effects when using the different types of emergency contraception.

 What are the side effects?

 It’s possible that you may experience some of the following side effects after using emergency contraceptives.

 - Possible changes in your period.
 It may be earlier or later as well as heavier or lighter than usual.

 - Possible nausea or vomiting.
 Note that if you vomit within 2 hours of taking the pill, it won’t be effective and you’ll need to take another one.

 Where do I get emergency contraceptives?

 You can access contraceptives and counselling at our health care clinics or contact private institutions such as private health clinics.